gasper-vrhovsek/amnis/README.md

 # amnis

+To run just use `mvn quarkus:dev`, the program will read the `fo_random.txt`, process it and insert the results into PostgreSQL.
+To access the processed data connect to the DB at `jdbc:postgresql://localhost:5434/postgres`.
+Both username and password are `quarkus`.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.